This Focaccia Bread is super light, fluffy, authentic and incredibly easy to make and is finished off with olive oil and rosemary.

-To finish the focaccia bread you make something called a salamoia which translates to a brine or a pickling.
-Not sure why they would call it this, but it’s a simple mixture of water, salt and olive oil.
+To finish the focaccia bread you make something called a salamoia which translates to a, brine or pickling.
+Not sure why they would call it this, but it’s a simple mixture of water, salt, and olive oil.

 Focaccia bread can be served as an antipasto, as a side to pasta or as sandwich bread.
 Yup, there are tons of uses for it and as I stated earlier you can have a lot of fun by putting on different ingredients before you bake it.

 While I’m still loading up my bread recipe index, I’ve got a few below that you may like if you liked this bread recipe.

 For the Bread: